Rishav-12/Optical-Character-Recognition/README.md

 ### Installation & Usage
 1. Install dependencies with `pip install -r requirements.txt`
+	* If this doesn't work, try installing the libraries `pillow`, `pytesseract`, and `opencv-python` manually one-by-one
 2. Use the command `python main.py [path_to_image_file]` to get the image alongwith the identified text

 Make sure you have tesseract installed.
 Refer the pytesseract docs for more information